Multiwavelength Modeling of the Luminous Fast Blue Optical Transient AT2024wpp: Results

 The parameters for each of the SN, shock cooling, and BH-WR merger models all contain a plateau temperature, $T_{\rm floor}$, which has a wide prior between 10$^3$ and 10$^5$ K. Models with this parameter keep the photospheric temperature at a minimum value $T_{\rm floor}$ at late times, resulting in the photospheric radius receding as the luminosity continues to decrease.
 This allows the models to approximate a time when the photosphere recedes without the need to continuously calculate the optical depth of the ejecta. \citet{Nicholl2017} mention that this parameter may contain information about other processes keeping the ejecta at a constant temperature, such as recombination or ejecta fragmentation from a central engine.
-Using $T_{\rm floor}$ also allows the model to make multiband predictions deep into the nebular phase, when the photosphere no longer exists.
-Since emission at this phase is driven mostly by line emission, a blackbody approximation can not make accurate predictions past the photospheric phase \citep[see discussion in][]{Schulze2024}.
+Using $T_{\rm floor}$ also allows the model to make multiband predictions deep into the nebular phase, when the photosphere no longer exists and the emission can no longer have a blackbody spectrum.
+Emission at this phase is driven mostly by line emission in supernovae, although in LFBOTs, free-free emission and non-thermal emission from the heating source may also be important.
+Because of this, a blackbody approximation can not make accurate predictions past the photospheric phase \citep[see discussion in][]{Schulze2024}.

-The values of $T_{\rm floor}$ from the fits shown in Figure \ref{fig:optfits_tfree} are between 20 000 -- 40 000 K, similar to the values found for the LFBOT ZTF20acigmel by \citet{Omand2024}.
+The values of $T_{\rm floor}$ from the fits shown in Figure \ref{fig:optfits_tfree} are between 20 000 -- 40 000 K, similar to the values found for the LFBOT AT2020xnd by \citet{Omand2024}.
 This is much higher than the $\sim$ 5000 K that has been estimated for other transients \citep{Nicholl2017, Taddia2019}.
 This implies the photosphere begins to recede early, which is consistent with the data.
 However, this also implies that the ejecta becomes optically thin within $\lesssim$ 10 days (see Appendix \ref{sec:photo}), which is not consistent with the spectroscopic data \citep{Perley2026}.